18 Tips To Help Prevent Pests In Your Home

 Preventing Dangerous Pests From Entering Your Michigan-Area Home

 Every year, when the cold weather starts to break in Port Huron, Michigan, we start gearing up for the Spring season, hopeful that the warm weather will come faster than last year.
 We prepare for this change in season by switching the garage around, making the lawn equipment more accessible then the snow blower and finally packing our winter jackets deep in our closets.
 It’s no secret that warmer weather means, unfortunately, more pests around your house.
 The goal is to have the least amount of these pests enter your home.
 It’s simply foolish to think you will be the lucky one spared from having to deal with any bugs like stinging insects this summer.
 However, there are many proactive things that you, the homeowner, can do that cost very little to nothing at all.

-Below, you’ll find 18 helpful tips that you can do to help prevent rodents and insects from invading your house this year:
+Below, you’ll find 18 helpful tips that you can do to help prevent destructive rodents and dangerous insects from invading your house this year:

 - Use low-watt, yellow insect bulbs around the exterior of your home.

 - Refrain from stacking piles of firewood, lumber, or similar items against the side of your home.

 - Store all human and pet food in lid-sealed containers.

 - Install a tight-fitting weather strip on the bottom of all your doors; this includes your garage door.
 Make sure all doors seal tightly.